Skip to content

 What happens if my HVAC license expires?

-If your HVAC or refrigeration license is expired, state law requires that you immediately stop work and submit the renewal form to the proper location alongside any late fees and penalties.
+If your HVAC or refrigeration license has expired, state law requires that you immediately stop work and submit the renewal form to the proper location along with any late fees and penalties.

 Your NC HVAC license can be reinstated as long as it has not expired for over 3 years.
 You just need to request reinstatement and pay the licensing fee for the unpaid years.
-You’ll need to retake the exams if the license is more than 3 years expired.
+You’ll need to retake the exams if the license has expired for more than 3 years.

 For refrigeration workers, you have 2 years to reinstate your license before reexamination is required.